ratoru/qmk_keymap/README.md

 ## Switching between hrm and osm

 I created keymaps for both because I want to try how each one feels.
-In order to switch the compilation target, uncomment the correct file in the matrix in ` `
+In order to switch the compilation target, add the right file to `build.yml`.
+Next, (un-)comment the corresponding `#defines` in `rules.mk`.

+Note: when using timeless home row mods, combos using the home row keys won't work.